oss-slu/oss.slu.github.io/blog/2024-03-14-pi4micronaut.md

 - Educational Purposes

 ## How this is started?
-This project came to life with the collaboration of Open Source-SLU and Unity Foundation.
+This project came to life with the collaboration of Open Source with SLU and Unity Foundation.
 Working with electronic components on the Raspberry Pi using Java has its challenges.
 Pi4Micronaut aims to address these challenges by providing  an efficient way for Java developers to interface with hardware connected through GPIO extension board.

 ## Why should you use Pi4Micronaut?
 It's hard to write functionalities for an electronic components like lcd's, RFID's etc., that you want to control them using your software.
 We took that hardest part of the job on us and providing you the functionalities of them to directly integrate with your code.